-Congratulations on your big news!
-And welcome to St. Luke's, where we deliver a third of all babies born in Idaho.
-That's a lot of babies, a lot of experience, and a lot of joy.
+Welcome to St. Luke's, where we deliver a third of all babies born in Idaho.
+That's a lot of babies, a lot of experience, and a lot of joy!
 You have changes ahead and choices to make, and we can help.
 We have the best care available for you and your new baby, ranging from certified nurse-midwives to our physician specialists.
-Beginning with your prenatal care, to the time you arrive at St. Luke’s in labor, through the emotional moment of delivery, to recovering with your beautiful new bundle, we’ll take the best care of you, your baby, and your family.
+Beginning with your prenatal care, to the time you arrive at St. Luke’s in labor, through the emotional moment of delivery and recovering with your new bundle, we’ll take excellent care of you, your baby, and your family.

 Did you know that experts recommend preparing for pregnancy one to three months before conception?
 That’s because a healthy pregnancy begins with a healthy mom.
 With a little planning, you can eliminate a lot of the fear and worry that can accompany the early stages of pregnancy.

 Labor and delivery can be intense and emotional, but it doesn’t have to be frightening.
 We’ll help you take the worry out of the experience by discussing your concerns, explaining your options, and respecting you and your baby.
 Find out how a little advanced planning can make the transition from pregnancy to parenthood easier.

 The six weeks after your baby is born, known as the postpartum period, are a time of great transition.
 You’ll need time to heal, bond with your baby, and adjust to this new stage of your life.
 We can help with everything from how to install a car seat to education on the signs of postpartum depression.
 Let us support you during this amazing period in your life.